 3 – 4 cups of broth, depending how thick/thin you like your soup

-Toss tomatoes in 1 tbsp. seasoned oil, tip into a baking tray and roast in the oven for 30 minutes.
+Toss tomatoes in a bowl with 1 tbsp. of the oil, tip into a baking tray and roast in the oven for 30 minutes.

-Pour the other tbsp. of oil into a frying pan and, when nice and hot, add the onion and let it soften before stirring in the garlic.
-Let that mixture cook for a few minutes before the addition of the fennel.
+Pour the other 1 tbsp. of oil into a frying pan and, when nice and hot, add the onion and let soften before stirring in the garlic.
+Cook for a few more minutes, then add the fennel, stir and keep cooking for 5 minutes.
+Tip in the tomatoes and pour over the broth.

 Bring to a boil, then simmer for half an hour with a lid on the pan.